2022 Valorant Champions

 LOUD won the Valorant world championship after defeating OpTic Gaming in the finals by a score of 3–1.

 Venues

 Istanbul was the city chosen to host the competition.
 The tournament was held at the Volkswagen Arena Istanbul, with spectators from knockout stage.

+Format

+Tournament's spots

+Sixteen teams qualified for the global crowning event of the circuit, with ten teams qualifying through points earned throughout the season, while the remaining six teams qualified via the Last Chance Qualifiers.

 Qualified teams

-Sixteen teams qualified for the global crowning event of the circuit, with ten teams qualifying through points earned throughout the season, while the remaining six teams qualified via the Last Chance Qualifiers.
 The following teams qualified for the event:

 Group stage

 The group stage took place August 31 – September 8, 2022.
 All 16 teams were divided into 4 groups of four teams each playing in a GSL-style double-elimination format.
 Games were held in a best-of-three series.
 Only the top 2 teams in each group will qualified for the playoffs.